How To Stop Mouth Breathing While Sleeping?

 Eating a balanced diet is the key to good overall health.
 This also applies to eliminating mouth breathing.
 Eating a balanced diet can protect you from allergies and sinus problems.
 It will prevent you from becoming overweight, which is yet another common cause of mouth breathing since the increased weight causes increased pressure on the nasal cavities and lungs.
 If you have an ideal weight, then you can overcome such problems and stop mouth breathing.
 So have a balanced diet and maintaining an ideal weight too are the effective natural ways to stop mouth breathing.

-balanced diet food
+balanced diet for better sleep

 Elevating Head While Sleeping